What’s the Adaptability Quotient and Why is it Important?

 What is AQ?

-While AQ is still considered a form of intelligence it differs from EQ and IQ.
+While AQ is still considered a form of intelligence, it differs from EQ and IQ.

-The common theme found among both definitions is that AQ generally refers to one’s ability to respond to change.
+The common theme among both definitions is that AQ generally refers to one’s ability to respond to change.

-But this ability to adapt to change can be applied beyond an individual level as well.
+This ability to adapt to change can be applied beyond an individual level as well.